 I was hoping the character would have been evil all along but didn’t know it until one day when she stole something, broke something, or said something mean and discovered she liked it.
 This would have made her transition to evil all on her.
 Instead, we end up with victimhood, which puts the blame on everyone else but her.

-It was frustrating to watch because ordinary people do not engage in ceaseless arguing.
+Watching it was frustrating because ordinary people do not argue ceaselessly.
 See how insidious this message is?
 “Evil is never the fault of the person committing it.”
 How terrible and mindless Hollywood is!

 Victimhood